Corridor · May 2026

 Where do US retirees actually live?▾

-Medicare does NOT cover treatment in Costa Rica.
-Practical strategy: keep Medicare Part A (premium-free) for catastrophic if you return; drop Part B and Part D to avoid paying for unusable cover.
-Caja substitutes for Part B locally, and private hospitals + international insurance fill the rest.
-Re-enrolling in Part B on return triggers the standard late-enrolment surcharge unless you can prove creditable coverage — Caja enrolment may count, get it documented.
+Medicare does NOT cover Costa Rica.
+No Caribbean / Central American country has Medicare reciprocity.
+Practical strategy: keep Medicare Part A (premium-free) for catastrophic if you return to the US; drop Part B + Part D; rely on Caja + private insurance + private self-pay at JCI hospitals (Hospital CIMA, Clínica Bíblica).
+Re-enrolling in Part B on return triggers the late-enrolment surcharge unless you can prove creditable coverage.

 Essentials Americans set up first